Network Administrator Cover Letter Examples Recruiters Trust in 2026

 Dear [Hiring Manager Name],

-During my final-year lab project, our team designed a segmented network for a simulated multi-site company using VLANs, DHCP, ACLs, and basic firewall rules in [Cisco Packet Tracer/GNS3].
-I took ownership of the addressing plan and test log.
-When two services failed after a routing change, I traced the issue to an incorrect subnet mask and rewrote the validation checklist so we could test every gateway, port, and policy before sign-off.
-The network passed the final assessment, and the part I value most is the process I built to catch mistakes early.
+In my final-year lab project, our team designed a segmented network for a simulated multi-site company using VLANs, DHCP, ACLs, and firewall rules in [Cisco Packet Tracer/GNS3].
+I managed the addressing plan and test log.
+When two services failed after a routing change, I traced the issue to an incorrect subnet mask and rewrote our validation checklist to ensure we tested every gateway, port, and policy before sign-off.
+The network passed its final assessment, and what I valued most was the process I developed to catch mistakes early.

 Sincerely,